PavelSusloparov/pavelsusloparov.github.io/_posts/2020-12-20-access-url.markdown

 2. It creates layers for each element in the Render-Tree.
 3. It paints layouts by drawing them on the screen.
     Inside each layer, the browser paints each pixel based on the layer property.
-    The process is called `rasterization.`
+    The name of the process is `rasterization.`

 ### Compositing

 This step draws the result of the paint to the screen.
-In this operation, all layers are sent to the Graphics Processing Unit(GPU) to draw them on the screen.
+In this operation, Graphics Processing Unit(GPU) receives all layers and draw them on the screen.

 ## Outro